belnj/PhoneCatalogue/README.md

 This is a phone catalogue developed with MERN Stack

 ## Description 🚀
 This code challenge is to create a phone catalogue app from scratch.
-All minimum requirements are done and it Includes these parts:
+All minimum requirements are done and it includes these parts:

 -	Rest api (Node.js and express)
 -	React app (React)